turtletongue/bonsay/README.md

 ```
 # create custom network to connect front-end and back-end (optional)
-# you can use your subnet and gateway but edit next.config.js images option and
-# api.ts IMAGE_API_URL value to allow nextjs fetch images from API
 docker network create bonsay

 # build containers and run application